Zenovations/git-stats/README.md

 # git-stats

-Retrieve interesting stats (configurable) about GitHub projects and stuff them into a useful data file (json/csv/xml), so they can be used to generate pretty charts and trends.
+Retrieve interesting stats (configurable) about GitHub projects attached to a given user/org and stuff them into a useful data file (json/csv/xml), so they can be used to generate pretty charts and trends.

 It can parse some pretty big repos without trouble, even if so many requests must be made that GitHub's rate limits will be exceeded.

-I wrote this as a quick and dirty tool for my own use but it's probably adaptable enough to help anyone wanting a simple way to generate stats via the API.
+I wrote this as a quick and dirty tool for my own use but it's probably adaptable enough to help anyone wanting a simple way to generate stats and track trends via the GitHub API.

 ## Features

  * Simple (just configure repo and stats you want to collect, get your formatted (json/xml/csv) data and chart it)
  * Fast (stats are cumulative and cached, only data changed since last update is requested and parsed)
- * Handles rate limits gracefully (restarts where it left off last)
+ * Handles rate limits gracefully (if limit is exceeded, restarts where it left off last)
- * Handles large repositories (keeps a minimal amount of data in memory at any time)
+ * Handles large numbers of commits (only keeps data from a single commit in memory at any time)
- * Filtering (exclude orgs, repos, dirs, or files using a filter callback)
+ * Filtering (exclude orgs, repos, dirs, or files from the stats by using a filter callback)

 ## Installation